Things to do in Koh Phangan

 Full Moon Party

-How can you go to Koh Phangan and not check out the Full Moon Party!
-Definitely the most epic party I have been to, the beach and roads are surrounded by people in neon colours, smiling and dancing.
+How can you go to Koh Phangan and not check out the Full Moon Party! it is definitely the most epic party I have been to!
+The beach and roads are surrounded by people in neon colours, smiling and dancing.
 There is such a great atmosphere and you can bar and club hop as much as you want!

 Things we missed to do in Koh Phangan

-As I mentioned above, we needed our time at Koh Phangan to be more chilled given the busyness of Bangkok and Chiang Mai!
+As I mentioned above, we needed our time at Koh Phangan to be more chilled!
 That came at a cost given there were a few things that we sadly had to miss:

 - Khoa Ra – hike up to the top for awesome viewpoints.
 I decided against it in the hot weather but for those slightly more physically fit than me, definitely check it out!

-- Waterfalls: We were told that due to the season there wouldn’t actually be any water in the waterfalls so we quite rightly gave that a miss!
+- Waterfalls: We were told that due to the season there wouldn’t actually be any water in the waterfalls.

 - Hire a scooter: If you feel brave, hire a scooter and explore the island for 250 baht a day.
 Be warned about being scammed though!